maariyadiminsky/thegirlwhoknewtime-preview/README.md

 **:star2: DEMO Includes(FREE):**
 * Prologue
-* Episode 01 *(Soon will be free(as stated below), currently you have to pay)*
+* Episode 01

 **:star2: FULL GAME(Will work on Episode 02-05 part-time):**
 * Prologue
 * Episode 01 - 05

 > ##### :warning: Please Note:
 > * As it stands you can play the Prologue for free and purchase Episode 01 within the game.
-(In about 1-2 weeks I will remove in-app purchases and make Episode 01 free—it will be part of the Demo.)
 > * **Once all Episodes are completed later this year, I will have another app release with the full-game**.
 So you'll only have to purchase it once to get all the episodes.

 ## :herb: About the code